nautobot/nautobot-app-device-lifecycle-mgmt/docs/software_lifecycle.md

 ## Validated Software matching logic

-When device or inventory item has Software assigned plugin will attempt to find Validated Software object that is linked to the Software and matches the device/inventory item through assignment resolution.
+When a device or inventory item has Software assigned plugin will attempt to find a Validated Software object that is linked to the Software and matches the device/inventory item through assignment resolution.

 If at least one Validated Software object, which is currently valid, matching Software and device/inventory item is found, then the Software is marked as valid.
-Otherwise it is marked as invalid.
+Otherwise, it is marked as invalid.

 When resolving whether Validated Software is taken into account when validating software on a given device, the following logic applies.

-For device, Validated Software will be used if one, or more, of the following applies:
+For device, Validated Software will be used if one, or more, of the following, applies:

-- Device is explicitly listed in Validated Software `devices` attribute.
+- Device is explicitly listed in the Validated Software `devices` attribute.
 - Device's device type AND device role match `device_types` AND `device_roles` in Validated Software.
 This applies only if BOTH are set.
 See the **Special cases** subsection that follows.
 - Device's device type is listed in the Validated Software `device_types` attribute.
 - Device's role is listed in the Validated Software `device_roles` attribute.
 - Device's tags are listed in the Validated Software `object_tags` attribute.

-For inventory item, Validated Software will be used if one, or more, of the following applies:
+For inventory items, Validated Software will be used if one, or more, of the following, applies:

-- Inventory item is explicitly listed in Validated Software `devices` attribute.
+- Inventory item is explicitly listed in the Validated Software `devices` attribute.
 - Inventory item's tags are listed in the Validated Software `object_tags` attribute.

 ### Special cases - device type and device role defined together

-When Validated Software object is assigned to both device type and device role then these are used in conjunction (logical AND).
+When a Validated Software object is assigned to both device type and device role then these are used in conjunction (logical AND).
 That is, such an object will apply to devices that are assigned both, specified device type AND device role.

-This logic is used to allow specifying subset of the devices of given type by adding additional constraint in the form of device role.
+This logic is used to allow to specify a subset of the devices of a given type by adding additional constraint in the form of device role.

-For example, in the below case **Validated Software 4.21M** will apply to **Device 1** only since **Device 2** has match for device type only.
+For example, in the below case **Validated Software 4.21M** will apply to **Device 1** only since **Device 2** has a match for device type only.

 - Device 1
     - device type: 7150-S64